userthx1138/reticulum/rnssetup.md

 Test your config by running `rnsd -v` in the virtual environment.

 ## Checking status
-When `rnsd` is running you can check it's status by logging in as the reticulem user and running `~/env/bin/rnstatus`; this will run the command in the virtual environment context.
+When `rnsd` is running you can check it's status by logging in as the reticulem user and running `~/reticulum/bin/rnstatus`; this will run the command in the virtual environment context.

-Alternatively; log in as the reticulum user and run `. env/bin/activate` (as above) to enter the virtual environment, the `env/bin` folder is added to your path when you do this, and you can now use reticulum commands such as `rnstatus`, `rnodeconf` etc. easily.
+Alternatively; log in as the rns user and run `. reticulum/bin/activate` (as above) to enter the virtual environment, the `reticulum/bin` folder is added to your path when you do this, and you can now use reticulum commands such as `rnstatus`, `rnodeconf` etc. easily.

 Now is also a good time to set up rnodes etc.

 # Run as a service
 Once you have rnsd running correctly you can set it up as a service to run in the background.

 The reticulum documentation uses `systemd`'s new(ish) 'user' service file mechanism for this.
-However; the steps below use a more conventional approach and start the service as part of the main systemd startup mechanism; switching to the reticulum user only when the service starts.
+However; the steps below use a more conventional approach and start the service as part of the main systemd startup mechanism; switching to the rns user only when the service starts.

 ## As `root` create a (user) service file:
 `user@pi:~ $ sudo vi /etc/systemd/system/rnsd.service`